Home -> Filing Your Return -> Stocks, Bonds etc. -> Capital Gains and Losses -> Capital Losses

 If you have net capital losses carried forward from 1985 and earlier years, special rules apply.
 The CRA guide T4037 Capital Gains has a section regarding how to apply your net capital losses of other years to the current tax year, which includes information on pre-1986 losses.

 Tax Tip: It may be better for tax purposes to offset your capital losses with capital gains instead of carrying them forward, if possible!
-That is, if you have loss investments, sell some to offset the gains.
+That is, if you have investments with unrealized gains, sell some to offset the losses.

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca